No. 8 Clemson baseball drops home game against Austin Peay

 Clemson slugger Seth Beer hit his 16th home run of the season and his 50th of his career, but it was not enough as the eighth-ranked Tigers dropped a nonconference game against Austin Peay, falling 6-3 Friday night at Doug Kingsmore Stadium.

-The Tigers had won 11 of 12 games before falling to Austin Peay on Friday night.
+The Tigers had won 11 of 12 games before falling to Austin Peay Friday night.

 Clemson falls to 37-13 with the loss, while Austin Peay improves to 30-20.